BelmY/SDRMS-iqzip/README.md

 ## iqzip: A library to facilitate the creation of signal databases.

-The iqzip library provides a simple API to facilitate the compression/decompression of raw IQ signal recordings and their characterization through metafile generation.
+The iqzip library provides a simple API to facilitate the compression/decompression of raw IQ signal recordings.

 ## Introduction
 Efficiently storing and processing signal recordings has always been a challenging problem for scientist and signal analysts, due to their excessive storage requirements.
-In addition, the emerging interest in combined applications of different scientific fields, as well space telecommunications, require a robust and portable across multiple platforms specification to describe databases of signal recordings.

-The iqzip library provides the required functionallity to efficiently store IQ data by incorporating the compression scheme proposed by the CCSDS
+The iqzip library provides the required functionallity to efficiently store IQ data by incorporating the compression scheme proposed by the CCSDS 121.0-B-2 "Lossless Data Compression" [1].
-121.0-B-2 "Lossless Data Compression" [1].
-Moreover, given a simplified set of functions, there is the ability to fully describe the compressed signal recordings, by generating appropriate metafiles that conform the Signal Meta File (SigMF) [2] specification format.

 ## Compression